-Even more ambitious: He founded a year-old production company to put his stamp on film and TV projects, with several pilots under network consideration for the 2015-16 season.
+Even more ambitious: He founded a year-old production company to put his stamp on film and TV projects, with two pilots under network consideration for the 2015-16 season.

-Acting hasn't lost its allure, said the handsome Kim, who's made the cut on People magazine's "Sexiest Men" list.
+Acting hasn't lost its allure, said the handsome Kim, who's made the cut on People magazine's "Sexist Men" list.
 But expanding his role in the industry brings new opportunities that extend beyond deal-making.

 Directing, for instance, is "not a means to an end. ...
 I actually believe it informed my work as an actor a great deal.
 It's also being part of a creative process from every angle."

 He used his time on "Lost," the groundbreaking 2004-10 ABC drama, as a tutorial on the directing craft.